6Viper/Vasco-Dublin/README.md

 - Through Gitpod terminal I have executed commitments and pushed changes to [GitHub](https://github.com/ "Link to GitHub").
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
+  - From the source section General, select the option "Pages".
+  - Under GitHub Pages, select Branch from "None" to "main".
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Once selected "main" push the save option, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here -
+The live link can be found here - https://6viper.github.io/Vasco-Dublin/

 ## Credits